 If you’re running CS:GO on a lower end PC then lowering the settings will give the FPS a considerable boost.
 Head to the games graphical settings and drop all the settings to low or as low as they can get.
-After gathering all the information you need, follow these simple steps.

 So if you’re playing on a lower-end PC or just want to give it a small boost, changing some or all of these options will help you:

 Global Shadow Quality refers to all shadows in the game including ones attached to players.
 Setting it to “Very Low” still allows you to see the shadows, of course, this just makes them lower quality and more pixelated.
 It doesn’t do much to alter your gameplay or change how the game looks overall but reducing this can be beneficial for RPS.

 This refers to the amount of detail for each model and texture in the game.
 This doesn’t do much damage to your FPS as it only changes the resolution of textures in a map which means it doesn’t do much to the quality of items.
 For people on a low-performance PC, this could still be bad and setting it to “Low” should help you.

 This option controls how the visual effects in the game look.
 Things such as dust, water and fire are controlled by Effect Detail.
 It also tells your computer how far from the player it needs to start bringing up models.
 Lowering this option below Medium can make some models appear suddenly only once you’re on top them to make them “pop-up” without warning.
 With this in mind, it’s still a good idea to set this to “Low” as this can seriously affect your CS GO FPS.